ansible/ansible/docsite/rst/developing_program_flow_modules.rst

 Old-style Modules
 -----------------

-Old-style modules are similar to :ref:`want JSON modules <flow_want_json_modules>` except that the file that they take contains ``key=value`` pairs for their parameters instead of :term:`JSON`.
+Old-style modules are similar to
+:ref:`want JSON modules <flow_want_json_modules>`, except that the file that they take contains ``key=value`` pairs for their parameters instead of :term:`JSON`.

-Ansible decides that a module is old style when it doesn't have any of the markers that would show that it is one of the other types.
+Ansible decides that a module is old-style when it doesn't have any of the markers that would show that it is one of the other types.

 .. _flow_how_modules_are_executed: